-If you’re planning to drive to an airport, port or away for a staycation this weekend, then be prepared: the roads are expected to be packed, with 13.4 million summer getaways expected.
+If you’re planning load up the car and head away this summer, then be prepared: the roads are expected to be packed, with 16m staycations planned during school holidays alone.

-If you’re heading away this weekend, plan your routes in advance, avoiding popular routes and busy times, if possible.
+If you’re taking to the road then plan your routes in advance, avoiding popular routes and busy times, if possible.
 Also, have a back-up route to turn to, if needed, and if your journey takes longer than expected, remember to take regular rest breaks, so you don’t drive while tired.

 Prepare your car